-Top five execution venues ranked in terms of trading volumes (descending order) Proportion of volume traded as a percentage of total in that class Proportion of orders executed as percentage of total in that class Percentage of passive orders Percentage of directed orders HSBC PB (Suisse) Geneva (549300LM7URE8RZR5X06) 100.00% 100.00% N/A N/A 0.00%
+Top five execution venues ranked in terms of trading volumes (descending order) Proportion of volume traded as a percentage of total in that class Proportion of orders executed as percentage of total in that class Percentage of passive orders 00 Percentage of directed orders HSBC PB (Suisse) Geneva (549300LM7URE8RZR5X06) 100.00% 100.00% N/A N/A 0.00%

-When receiving and executing Client orders, HSBC traders use their best judgment to achieve the optimal balance amongst the following factors:
+When receiving and executing Client orders, PBLU traders use their best judgment to achieve the optimal balance amongst the following factors:

--Costs - All expenses incurred by the client which are directly related to the order execution.

--Likelihood of execution and settlement - The likelihood that the execution venue will be able to complete the client order as per the instructions provided.

--Size of the trade - The size of the trade relative to other trades in the financial instrument.

--Nature of the trade - The particular characteristics of the instrument being traded or the order (eg Limit order).
+- -Speed The time between receiving an order and its execution. - -Price the price of an asset or instrument. - -Costs All expenses incurred by the client which are directly related to the order execution. - -Likelihood of execution and settlement The likelihood that the execution venue will be able to complete the client order as per the instructions provided. - -Size of the trade The size of the trade relative to other trades in the financial instrument. - -Nature of the trade The particular characteristics of the instrument being traded or the order (eg Limit order). - -Any other consideration which may be relevant to order execution.